waylad/create-tezos-dapp/docusaurus/docs/measuring-performance.md

 title: Measuring Performance
 ---

-By default, Create React App includes a performance relayer that allows you to measure and analyze the performance of your application using different metrics.
+By default, Create Tezos Dapp includes a performance relayer that allows you to measure and analyze the performance of your application using different metrics.

 To measure any of the supported metrics, you only need to pass a function into the `reportWebVitals`